 Our Happily Ever After fireworks cruise set sail from the Contemporary resort 75 minutes before the fireworks were due to start.
 We met the lovely Twitter team on the marina at the Contemporary resort, and had a lovely chat as they told us about their day they had spent celebrating their birthday.

-I wasn’t really sure what to expect, perhaps thinking there would be a large group of us enjoying the Happily Ever After fireworks cruise together, but it turned out to be just us, which was amazing.
+I wasn’t really sure what to expect from a Disney fireworks cruise, but I was excited to get going none the less.
+I thought perhaps there would be a large group of us enjoying the Happily Ever After fireworks cruise together, but it turned out to be just us, which was amazing.

 We spotted the Wilderness Lodge, Polynesian Resort, Fort Wilderness, The Grand Floridian, Discovery island that was in operation before Animal Kingdom was built, and we even say the old water park River Country.
 It was amazing to see so much and learn so many Disney facts that we wouldn’t have learned otherwise.

 Our boat, a 25′ Tracker Pontoon seats up to ten guests.
 On board the boat there was so much attention to detail for the guests, including plenty of towels to use as blankets if needed, a tray of snacks and cooler of drinks provided.
 We also had the music from Happily Ever After piped into the boat when the fireworks started, it was amazing.

 I think we were all a little in awe of the show happening in front of us.
 A Disney World fireworks cruise is such a different and amazing way to watch the Magic Kingdom fireworks, and I would highly recommend it.

 I don’t know where the time went, but it flashed past so quickly, however before we made our way back to the Contemporary Resort, we were treated to watching the Electrical Water pageant that travels around the resorts on Bay Lake and Seven Seas Lagoon every night.